zaoyang/30-days-of-web-development/day-01/day-01.cq.md

 Learning about Web Development is not only for the hoodied introvert who overuses the word "algorithm."
 Web Development is one of the few careers attainable via a self-taught curriculum, making itself available to a diverse range of people.

-According to Stack Overflow's 2019 Developer Survey Results, close to 37% of Professional Developers do _not_ have an undergraduate degree in Computer Science[^stackoverfloweducation].
+According to Stack Overflow's 2019 Developer Survey Results, close to 37% of Professional Developers do _not_ have an undergraduate degree in [Computer Science](https://insights.stackoverflow.com/survey/2019#education).

 ![](public/assets/stackoverflow-undergraduate-degree.png)